snehaskt/STM32F411RE_Bare_Metal_Programming/README.md

 - Uses TXE flag to ensure data register is ready before sending
 - Written in bare-metal C using register definitions (no HAL)

+### 7. **UART TX Modular Driver**
+- Implements UART transmission using a modular driver architecture
+- Separates initialization and transmit functions into reusable components
+- Written in pure Embedded C using STM32 register-level access (no HAL)

 ---